loujaybee/cloud-exam-notes/advanced-networking/2-networking-refresher.md

 - How does supernetting really work?
 - How does NAT translation work (where is the tag stored in the frame/packet)?
 - Is a trunk a physical device?
 Why use one instead of a switch etc?
+- What is Anycast?
+- Research recursive vs non-recursive DNS look ups